Spain or Portugal for Retirement: Which is Better?

 To help you decide, we’ve put together a high-level guide to retirement in the two different countries.
-Read on for side-by-side comparisons of both Spain and Portugal, taking into account factors like quality of life, cost of living, residency options, tax implications, and more.
+Read on for side-by-side comparisons of both Spain and Portugal, taking into account factors like the high quality of life, cost of living, residency options, tax implications, and more.

-Retiring in Spain
+Retiring in Spain as an American

 Expats flock to Spain for its sunny weather, relaxed pace of life, and safety.
 Popular pastimes include going out for tapas, exploring beach towns and historical villages, cheering for the local fútbol team, and playing pádel (a sport similar to pickleball).